New Jalpaiguri–Ranchi Weekly Express

-New Jalpaiguri - Ranchi Express is an Express train of the Indian Railways connecting in Jharkhand and in Siliguri, West Bengal.
+New Jalpaiguri–Ranchi Weekly Express is an Express train of the Indian Railways connecting in Jharkhand and in Siliguri, West Bengal.
 It is currently being operated with 18630/18629 train numbers on twice in week basis.
 The train passes through Jharkhand, Bihar, and West Bengal.

 Timings

-The train starts from Platform Number 01 of at 05:45 on every Thursday and reaches Platform Number 1A/01/02 of at 04:00 on Friday.
+The train starts from Platform Number 01 of at 05:45 on every Thursday and reaches Platform Number 1/4/2 of at 04:00 on Friday.

-The train starts from Platform Number 1A/01/02 of at 05:25 every Friday and reaches Platform Number 02 at 03:30 on Saturday.
+The train starts from Platform Number 1/4/2 of at 05:25 every Friday and reaches Platform Number 02 at 03:30 on Saturday.

 The train covers total distance of 829 kilometres in 22 hours 15 minutes.